Pivot / Insurance / 1993-2015

 That distinction matters for operators.
 Repetition without variation becomes wallpaper.
 Variation without a stable anchor becomes noise.
 GEICO kept the practical promise stable while letting the surface change enough to stay watchable.

-The Growth Was Not Only A Mascot Story
+The Growth Needed More Than A Mascot

 The archive reading has to separate creative fame from business proof.
 Berkshire's 1999 report attributed GEICO's recent premium-volume growth to substantially higher advertising and competitive premium rates, and said voluntary auto policies-in-force grew 21.5 percent over 1998.
 GEICO's own timeline later shows the company passing 5 million policies-in-force in 2002 and 17 million policies in force in 2019.